-2.2 Workforce Innovation and Opportunity Act (WIOA)
+2.1 Workforce Innovation and Opportunity Act (WIOA)

-The Workforce Innovation and Opportunity Act (WIOA) Public Law No: 113-128 was signed into law on July 22, 2014 and supersedes the Workforce Investment Act of 1998 with the intent of strengthening the workforce system through innovation and alignment of services to promote individual and national economic growth.
-As a result, this procurement has been designed to capture the spirit of the WIOA legislation.
+The Workforce Innovation and Opportunity Act (WIOA) Public Law No: 113-128 was signed into law on July 22, 2014 with the intent of strengthening the workforce system through innovation and alignment of services to promote individual and national economic growth.
+As a result, this procurement has been designed to capture required elements to ensure compliance with WIOA parameters.

-2.3 Purpose of the Request for Proposal (RFP)
+2.2 Purpose of the Request for Proposals (RFP)